gbl/CrowdinTranslate/README.md

 CrowdIn, and distribute these translations to the correct file names in the correct folder

+- A gradle plugin to automate getting translations from your build process

 - A Fabric library mod which you can use in your own mods which downloads updated translations, and makes them available in a resource pack, to your users, so you don't have to publish a new version of your mod, and people don't need to redownload, when new translations appear

-- A Java library that you can just shade in from your Forge mods, with the same functionality as for the Fabric mod
+- A Java library that you can just shade in from your Forge mods, with the same functionality as for the Fabric mod (yet to be implemented ...)

 ## Getting started

 Create a CrowdIn project, (if possible, use the same project name as your mod id).
 Upload your en_us.json, get it translated, build the project.
-More detailled info below.
+More detailed info below.

 ## Manual usage: